 What Reagents Should I Use For Testing ETH-LAD?

 The main test for checking ETH-LAD is the Ehrlich reagent.
-This substance will react in the presence of an indole ring — which is a central component of all lysergamide derivatives as well as DMT and psilocybin.
+This substance will react in the presence of an indole ring — which is a central component of all lysergamide derivatives as well as DMT (N,N-dimethyltryptamine) and psilocybin (magic mushrooms).
 If you only run one test, this is the one.

 This test won’t differentiate between the indole alkaloids, but it will show you whether your sample contains an indole, or something else.
 If the reagent doesn’t turn purple, it means you don’t have an indole substance.
 Unfortunately, this means the tabs you have are not safe to use.